Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 		"latestVcsWkid": 3855,
 		"wkt": "GEOGCS[\"GCS_WGS_1984\",DATUM[\"D_WGS_1984\",SPHEROID[\"WGS_1984\",6378137,298.257223563]],PRIMEM[\"Greenwich\",0],UNIT[\"Degree\",0.017453292519943295]],
 		VERTCS[\"EGM2008_Geoid\",VDATUM[\"EGM2008_Geoid\"],PARAMETER[\"Vertical_Shift\",0.0],PARAMETER[\"Direction\",1.0],UNIT[\"Meter\",1.0]]}"
 	},
-		"heightModelInfo": { //enables consuming clients to perform quick test whether this layer is mashable or not with exisitng content they have.
+	"heightModelInfo":  // a coarse metadata indicating the layers height Model {
 		"heightModel": "orthometric", //one of {*"orthometric"*, "ellipsoidal"};
 		"ellipsoid": "wgs84 (G1674)/", //datum realization
 		"heightUnit": "meter" //units
-		},
+		}
 </code></pre>

-An example illustrating the height model information within a 3dSceneLayerInfo.
-The example shows the spatial reference object (that includes definitions for both horizontal (wkid) and vertical (vcsWkid) coordinate systems) as well as a heightModelInfo object that client application could use to quickly determine layer mash-ability.
+An example illustrating the coordinate system and hieght model of a layer in I3S.
+The spatialReference object includes a Well-known Text (wkt) string representation of the CRS for both horizontal and vertical coordinate systems.
+The heightModelInfo object that client application could use to quickly determine layer mash-ability.

 <h2><a name="_4">Indexed Scene Layers - Organization and Structure</a></h2>